karolbgm/rmww-project/README.md

 # RockyMountain Waterways

-#### My first node express application.
+#### My first full-stack application.
 <img src="/assets/mainPage.png" alt="Home Page Screen"/>

 ## Description
-The Rocky Mountain Waterways app is your go-to digital guide to explore the diverse water bodies in the Rocky Mountain region.
-From the mighty rivers to serene mountain lakes, this app offers a comprehensive overview to help you plan your next aquatic adventure.
+The Rocky Mountain Waterways app is a digital guide to explore the diverse water bodies in Colorado.
+From the mighty rivers to serene mountain lakes, this app helps you choose your next aquatic adventure.

 ## Table of Contents
 * [Technologies Used](#technologiesused)